Edgar Steele: Arrest for conspiracy to commit murder

-In June 2010, Steele's handyman, Larry Fairfax, alleged to authorities that Steele was soliciting the murders of his wife and mother-in-law in a murder-for-hire plot.
-The FBI wired Fairfax for sound for a meeting between Fairfax and Steele where the plot would be discussed.
-Steele was thereafter arrested for conspiracy to commit murder.
+In June 2010, Steele's handyman, Larry Fairfax, informed authorities that Steele was soliciting the murders of his wife and his mother-in-law in a murder-for-hire plot.
+The FBI wired Fairfax for sound for a meeting between Fairfax and Steele so the plot could be discussed.
+Thereafter, Steele was arrested for conspiracy to commit murder.

 Subsequently, when Steele was already in police custody, a pipebomb was found under his wife's car when she took it in for an oil change, which brought the Bureau of Alcohol, Tobacco, and Firearms into the case, and Fairfax was arrested.
 The charging document for Fairfax's arrest includes an admission that he manufactured and installed the bomb.
 Fairfax was given a 27-month prison sentence, and was transferred to home confinement in April 2012.

 Trial

-Steele was initially assigned a federal public defender, Roger Peven, when he was arrested.
-In July 2010, Steele's supporters put up a website to solicit donations to hire him a private attorney.
-By February 2011, they had raised over $120,000 for this purpose, and hired leading Denver attorney Robert T. McAllister, as well as local Idaho attorney Gary Amendola.
+When Steele was arrested, a federal public defender, Roger Peven, was initially appointed for him.
+In July 2010, Steele's supporters put up a website in an attempt to solicit donations and hire a private attorney for him.
+By February 2011, they had raised over $120,000 for this purpose, and they hired leading Denver attorney Robert T. McAllister, as well as local Idaho attorney Gary Amendola.
 Steele remained incarcerated in Spokane, Washington, and Bonner County, Idaho while awaiting trial.
 He was relocated to Boise, Idaho, for his trial, which began on April 28, 2011.
 At the time of the trial, McAllister was in the process of being disbarred for converting the funds of a client to his own use.

 Prosecutor Traci Whelan questioned Steele's wife Cyndi regarding her marital troubles with him.
 In 2000, Cyndi had caught her husband looking for women in California on match.com; she posted her own profile with a fake name and got him to reply, after which she filed for divorce.
 In her petition, she asked for numerous damages, including child support payments of $1,400 per month, two of the family's vehicles, and their horse ranch in Sagle, Idaho.
-Though Steele and Cyndi were reconciled a few months later, the prosecution used this to argue that Steele was unsatisfied with his marriage and had a motive to kill his wife because he wanted a new partner.
+Though Steele and Cyndi were reconciled a few months later, the prosecution used this evidence to argue that Steele was unsatisfied with his marriage and he had a motive to kill his wife because he wanted a new partner.